liferay/liferay-docs/develop/learning-paths/mvc/articles/09-making-urls-friendly/02-adding-entry-titles-to-the-url.markdown

     <%@ page import="com.liferay.portal.kernel.util.OrderByComparatorFactory" %>
     <%@ page import="com.liferay.portal.kernel.util.OrderByComparatorFactoryUtil" %>

-Now open `docroot/html/guestbook/edit_entry.jsp`.
+The *getter* methods created earlier in the `-LocalServiceImpl` classes will be used in the `view_entry.jsp`; now the imports are all squared away.

 The JSP files for viewing entries, editing entries, and editing guestbooks, need a couple modifications to fully support our changes.

-Open `edit_entry.jsp`.
+Open `docroot/html/guestbook/edit_entry.jsp`.
 Add  the `guestbookName` parameter to the URL at the top of the file:

     <portlet:param name="guestbookName" value="<%= guestbookName %>"/>